Hi there. 👋

 I’m Matt McDermott, a Democratic pollster and communications strategist.

-I am Senior Vice President at Whitman Insight Strategies, where I lead research and messaging strategy for progressive candidates, advocacy groups, non-profits, foundations, and mission-driven brands across the country.
+I am Senior Vice President at Whitman Insight Strategies (WINS), where I lead research and messaging strategy for progressive candidates, advocacy groups, non-profits, educational institutions, and mission-driven brands around the globe.

 My work blends data, storytelling, and political strategy to help organizations and campaigns understand what motivates people — and how to communicate with clarity, credibility, and purpose.
 I’ve contributed to some of the most consequential fights in politics today, from voting rights and democracy reform to labor rights, reproductive freedom, immigration, and public health.

 I’ve also spent more than a decade helping elect history-making LGBTQ+ leaders.
-I previously served as Co-Chair of the LGBTQ+ Victory Fund Campaign Board, and now serve on the organization’s national Board of Directors, supporting efforts to build political power and representation for LGBTQ+ communities nationwide.
+I recently served as Co-Chair of the LGBTQ+ Victory Fund Campaign Board, and now serve on the organization’s national Board of Directors, supporting efforts to build political power and representation for the LGBTQ+ community.
 I also launched Out for Harris–Walz in Rhode Island, organizing volunteers to bring energy and people-power to the fight for our future in key battleground states.

-In 2025, I ran for Providence City Council in what became the most expensive city council race in Providence history — a campaign rooted in strengthening our neighborhoods, improving public schools, and ensuring the city’s growth benefits everyone who calls Providence home.
-While it wasn’t the outcome we hoped for, it deepened my commitment to local issues and the community my family and I love.
+In 2025, I ran for Providence City Council in a fast-paced special election — a campaign rooted in strengthening our neighborhoods, improving public schools, and ensuring the city’s growth benefits everyone who calls Providence home.
+While it wasn’t the outcome we hoped for, it deepened my commitment to fighting for the future of the community my family and I love.

 I’m proud to be active in the Providence community.
 My husband Dillon teaches second grade at Pleasant View Elementary and serves on the Providence Public Library Board of Trustees.
 After years living in Washington, D.C., New York City, and London, we’ve made our home in Providence with our dog, Theo, and our cat, Yuca — and you can usually find us at our favorite neighborhood bookstores, coffee shops, and local restaurants.